Distribution of rational points on toric varieties: All the heights: Introduction

 \end{theorem}

-This theorem is Corollary \ref{coro:main} below.
-We use the methodology of Strauch and Tschinkel \cite{selecta} to prove the theorem using height zeta functions.
-To simplify notation, and to avoid dealing with Galois actions, we have presented the proof only for split toric varieties.
-The general case follows from the same argument, except that the sum in Equation \eqref{eq:poisson} needs to be replaced by an appropriate sum involving characters of an anisotropic torus.
-Conceptually, this is the correct theorem as in the case of toric varieties the exceptional set predicted by the conjecture of Lehman, Sengupta, and Tanimoto is contained in the boundary (Example 5.12 of \cite{LT}), and our proof shows that the boundary pieces contribute less than the open torus part to the asymptotic formula.
+This theorem is Corollary \ref{coro:main} below, stated in the notations of \S\ref{Tdivisor}.
+The proof has two parts.
+In the first part we count rational points on the torus and show that Equation \eqref{formula} holds.
+In the second part we show that the contribution of the boundary is less.
+This latter step relies on the fact that the boundary of a toric variety is a union of tori, and that we can use analogues of Equation \eqref{formula} for these tori in an inductive fashion.
+In the case of toric varieties the exceptional set predicted by the conjecture of Lehman, Sengupta, and Tanimoto is contained in the boundary (Example 5.12 of \cite{LT}), and as indicated our proof shows that the boundary pieces contribute less than the open torus to the asymptotic formula.
+Unfortunately at present we do not know how to compute the constant $C$ in Theorem \ref{theorem}.

 \